Home | What's New | Ragtime Sources

 Heart Fancies: Waltzes

 Johnson, Charles L. Heart Fancies: Waltzes.
-Cleveland, OH: Sam Fox Publishing., 1910.
+Cleveland, OH: Sam Fox Publishing, 1910.

 [view sheet music]